 I did not stretch the fabric across the board and it is only very loosely tacked on the back with just four little adhesive photo squares.

-Next, I set the wrapped foam core inside of the shadow box and gently fold the excess tea towel, trying not to create sharp creases in the textile.
+Next, I set the wrapped foam core inside of the shadow box and gently folded the excess tea towel, trying not to create sharp creases in the textile.

 Lastly, I tucked my pre-cut buffer paper into the sides of the frames, effectively lining five sides of the box with acid-free paper, and secured the previously lined backing in place.
 The sixth side is glass.
 (Wood should be kept as far away from your textiles as possible.)

-For those of you who aren’t as brave about using vintage linens in your homes like my Twitter friend and author-illustrator Susan Branch is (she has an amazing collection), I hope I’ve given you a little inspiration about how you can display your family treasures.
+For those of you who aren’t as brave about using vintage linens in your homes like my Twitter friend and author-illustrator Susan Branch is (click for her amazing collection), I hope I’ve given you a little inspiration about how you can display your family treasures.